A revenge porn website screen shot from “America Tonight.”

 “I want that gone," Koon said.
 "I don’t want that stuff on the Internet.
 That’s not who I am.
 It’s unbelievable there’s nothing anyone can do when an ex posts something like this.”

-Virginia is only the latest in a series of states including Wisconsin and New York that have introduced bills against revenge porn.
+Virginia is only the latest state, such as Wisconsin and New York, that have introduced bills against revenge porn.
 More and more state legislators are trying to curb a practice they consider harmful to victims who are demanding legal protection in a murky area where little exists.